 Sneak peek: At the beginning of each new year, many of us start with parenting goals to keep us on track.
 These hope-filled parenting goals will help you focus on what’s most important with your kids this year

-We don’t know, of course, what 2021 will bring in terms of parenting challenges.
-I would dare to guess, however, that whatever the new year brings, 2020 probably prepared us for it in some ways.
-Some of us may not even want to think about parenting goals for 2021.
-In the spirit of new starts, I thought of a few that seem applicable based on our experiences in 2020.
+We don’t know, of course, what 2022 will bring in terms of parenting challenges.
+I would dare to guess, however, that many of us feel more prepared and confident to face whatever challenges come our way.
+Some of us may not even want to think about parenting goals for 2022.
+In the spirit of new starts, however, I thought of a few that seem applicable based on some of our shared experiences over the past few years.

-If 2020 showed us nothing else, it illustrated the need (and benefit) of fostering resilience in our kids and ourselves.
+If the past couple of years showed us nothing else, it illustrated the need (and benefit) of fostering resilience in our kids and ourselves.
 Resilience is a tricky concept that in reality, can only be honed through actually going through difficult experiences.
-2020 gave us plenty of opportunities to practice.
-Hopefully, 2021 won’t give us so many dramatic opportunities to practice this skill, but kids experience difficult experiences all the time, even when we are not in a pandemic.
+The past 2 years have given us plenty of opportunities to practice.
+Hopefully, 2022 won’t give us so many dramatic opportunities to practice this skill, but kids go through difficult experiences all the time, even when we are not in a pandemic.
 For example, they fail a test, have a fight with a friend, or lose a well-loved pet.
 These are all opportunities to practice resilience, but they need our help.

 What can we do?